LAYERED CHRISTMAS ANGEL

 STEP 4: ASSEMBLING THE LAYERED ANGEL

-Once all pieces are cut and any bits weeded that didn’t stick to the mat, I stacked them in two exactly how they were on-screen in Design Space.
-We’ll focus on working assembling once side at a time.
+Once all pieces were cut, and any bits weeded that didn’t stick to the mat, I stacked them in two exactly how they were on-screen in Design Space.
+We’ll focus on working on assembling one side at a time.

 Once you’ve placed the pop dots around the angel evenly and spaced similarly to the photo above, you’re ready to start layering.
 Remove the top of the pop dots on the very bottom line of the skirt.

-Repeat this process until all five layers have been adhered for both sides of the angel.
+Repeat this process until all five layers have adhered to both sides of the angel.